BelkaDev/Mustream/README.md

 # Mustream
 A quick 'hack' to stream any music through the command line.

-## <u> Caution: read before using! </u>
-This script sends automated requests in order to extract data. </br>
-you should use with caution not to get caught by a captcha: </br>
-* don't do it too fast
-* use random delays between your queries. </br>

 While you can always reset your ISP, I'm not responsible if you </br>
 get blocked from further scraping. (using a proxy is recommended.) </br>